Havanese vs Harrier: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Havanese and Harrier is one of the most significant factors in choosing between these dogs.
-Havanese is characterized by a intelligent, outgoing, funny personality, while Harrier tends toward friendly, outgoing, active traits.
+Havanese is characterized by an intelligent, outgoing, funny personality, while Harrier tends toward friendly, outgoing, active traits.
 In daily life, this means Havanese owners typically experience a dog that leans toward intelligent behavior, while Harrier owners find their dog more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither personality is objectively better — the right fit depends on your own temperament and how you live.

 Best for Families with Children